 has invited you to join this group

-I previously was a clinical endocrinology fellow in the Brigham and Women's Hospital/Harvard Medical School Cardiovascular Endocrinology Research Group, researching effects of stress on the nervous system; salt on auto-immunity; and genetic variations on the salt-sensitivity of blood pressure.
+My fellowship was at the Brigham and Women's Hospital/Harvard Medical School Cardiovascular Endocrinology Research Group, researching effects of stress on the nervous system; salt on auto-immunity; and genetic variations on the salt-sensitivity of blood pressure.
 Additionally, I completed a year of the Program for Clinical and Translational Science, the Partners Certificate Course in Health Policy, and the Harvard Business School Value-Based Healthcare Delivery course.

 Dr. Clifford Rosen is the Principal Investigator for the Rosen Musculoskeletal Laboratory at MMCRI.
 His role in the PO1: The Causes and Consequences of Health Care Efficiency will be to work with the collaborative group at Dartmouth to move from clinical outcomes of drug interactions back to translational efforts in the mouse to understand mechanisms and implications.
 Dr. Rosen has more than twenty years of continuous NIH funding, first at The Jackson Laboratory and subsequently at Maine Medical Center Research Institute.
 The Rosen laboratory is studying mesenchymal stem cell fate with particular reference to the switch between pre-adipocytes and pre-osteoblasts.
 There are currently four NIH funded projects in this laboratory, focused on a central theme of lineage allocation, its biochemical determinants and its alterations in osteoporosis.
 An R24 on the biology of marrow adiposity is now in its 6th year at NIDDK and Dr. Rosen is the administrative PI for that four center interdisciplinary project.
 Dr. Rosen is also the Director of the Physiology Core of the MMCRI Stem Cell COBRE (NIGMS) and oversees whole body and cell phenotyping related to metabolic function.
 The Rosen laboratory has also been interested in cold induced thermogenesis and its effect on the skeleton as well as mitochondrial function in osteoblasts with an R21 on control of osteogenic bioenergetics.
 In this PO1 the Rosen laboratory will oversee the generation and treatment of mouse models with different combinations of drugs identified by investigators at Dartmouth, as well as understanding the cellular changes that may occur in the bone marrow and peripheral tissues.
 Dr. Rosen is the past president of the American Society of Bone and Mineral Research.
 He served as an associate editor at Journal of Clinical Endocrinology and Metabolism, senior associate editor at the Journal of Bone and Mineral Research and Aging Cell.
 He is currently an Associate Editor at New England Journal of Medicine and eLife.
 He completed membership on the NIH NIAMS Advisory Council, is a standing member of the FDA Endocrinologic and Metabolic Diseases Advisory Committee.
 Dr. Rosen has published 435 peer-reviewed publications.